xaksis/vue-good-table/vp-docs/guide/advanced/remote-workflow.md

 1. Row object's update signifies to VGT that the loading event is now done, and VGT shows the new rows on the table.

 ::: tip
-If you want to show loading notification manually, you can do so using table's `:isLoading=true` property.
+If you want to show loading notification manually, you can do so using table's `:isLoading.sync="isLoading"` property.
 :::

 ::: tip